Analytical comparison between X(3) and X(5) models of the Bohr Hamiltonian: Discussion of the analytical results, the numerical results, and the experimental realization of the model

-at $\beta_{0}=0$ as shown numerically in the Table 3. and Table 4.
-This is an observable effect or a signature from Eq.(30) while the effect of Eq.(28) is observed in the spectral ratios of $X(3)$ and $X(5)$ such that
+can be deduced.
+Regardless of the fractional part, this relation agrees with the $U(5)$ vibrational limit$^{29}$.
+This also suggests that the solutions at $\beta_{0}=0$ approach the $U(5)$ vibrational limit since the relation is not observed for spectra ratios at other values of $\beta_{0}>0$ .
+This is an observable effect or a signature from Eq.(26) while the effect of Eq.(24) is observed in the comparison of spectral ratios of $X(3)$ and $X(5)$ such that